 Heritage Christian Academy partners with parents in the education and spiritual discipleship of their children.
 To make that endeavor successful, we believe it works best when both parents are Christians.
 Our desire is simply to foster the best environment for the instruction of God’s children at school and at home.

-No, we were founded as a non-denominational Christian school more than 40 years ago.
-Current Heritage families, however, represent over 30 local churches.
+No, we were founded as a non-denominational Christian school in 1970.
+Over the years, Heritage families have represent over 40 local churches.

-For the past fifteen years, Heritage has been accredited by the Association of Christian Schools International (ACSI), which maintains rigorous academic standards for nearly 24,000 schools in more than 100 countries.
-In 2015, HCA renewed its certification by submitting to the process of an ACSI observation team and was awarded their highest accreditation possible, five-year certification.
+Since 2000, Heritage has been accredited by the Association of Christian Schools International (ACSI), which maintains rigorous academic standards for nearly 24,000 schools in more than 100 countries.

 We use SafeHiring Solutions to conduct background checks on all staff, faculty, and coaches prior to employment.
 Background checks are also conducted on all volunteers who participate in classroom activities.

-During the past 40 years, more than 90% of Our graduating senior have gone on to attend a variety of four-year colleges or universities, including Boston University, Colorado School of Mines, Colorado State University, Cornell, Dordt, Johns Hopkins, Princeton, University of Northern Colorado, and University of Colorado at Boulder.
+Since 1972, our first graduating class, more than 90% of our graduating seniors have gone on to attend a variety of four-year colleges or universities, including Boston University, Colorado School of Mines, Colorado State University, Cornell, Dordt, Johns Hopkins, Princeton, University of Northern Colorado, and University of Colorado at Boulder.
 Our graduates have been accepted to numerous Christian colleges and universities including Colorado Christian College, Biola University, George Fox University, John Brown University, Oklahoma Baptist University, Pepperdine University, and Wheaton College.

 Curriculum & Testing